Skip to content

 • Baking Powder – Helps lighten the masa, giving it a soft and tender crumb.

-• Lard – Whipped until fluffy, it adds richness and creates a moist, melt-in-your-mouth texture.
+• Lard – Beat until fluffy; it adds tons of flavor and creates a moist, melt-in-your-mouth texture.

 • Oaxaca Cheese – Creamy and stretchy, it melts beautifully into the casserole.